 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Transport Scotland reported total carbon emissions of approximately 5,570,000 kg CO2e.
-This figure includes Scope 1 emissions of about 43,690 kg CO2e from stationary combustion, Scope 2 emissions of around 5,257 kg CO2e from purchased electricity, and significant Scope 3 emissions, which totalled approximately 258,160 kg CO2e, comprising business travel (about 178,580 kg CO2e), employee commute (about 90,000 kg CO2e), and waste generated in operations (about 980 kg CO2e).
+This figure includes Scope 1 emissions of about 43,690 kg CO2e from stationary combustion, Scope 2 emissions of around 5,257 kg CO2e from purchased electricity, and Scope 3 emissions totalling approximately 258,160 kg CO2e, which encompasses business travel (about 178,580 kg CO2e), employee commuting (about 90,000 kg CO2e), and waste generated in operations (980 kg CO2e).
 Comparatively, in 2022, total emissions were about 5,795,000 kg CO2e, indicating a reduction of approximately 225,000 kg CO2e year-on-year.
-This trend reflects Transport Scotland's commitment to reducing its carbon footprint in alignment with national climate goals.
-Transport Scotland is committed to achieving a 100% reduction in greenhouse gas emissions by 2050, as mandated by the Climate Change Act 2008 (2050 Target Amendment) Order 2019.
-Additionally, under the Climate Change (Emissions Reductions Targets) (Scotland) Act 2019, the organisation aims for a reduction of at least 75% below 1990/1995 levels by 2030.
-The emissions data is not cascaded from any parent organisation, and all figures are reported directly by Transport Scotland Limited.
-The organisation continues to implement various initiatives to meet these ambitious climate targets while actively monitoring and reporting its emissions across all scopes.
+The 2021 emissions were reported at approximately 6,602,000 kg CO2e, while 2020 emissions were about 7,222,800 kg CO2e, showcasing a downward trend in emissions over the years.
+Transport Scotland is committed to significant climate action, aiming for a 100% reduction in greenhouse gas emissions by 2050, as mandated by the Climate Change Act 2008 (2050 Target Amendment) Order 2019.
+Additionally, under the Climate Change (Emissions Reductions Targets) (Scotland) Act 2019, the organisation targets a reduction of at least 75% below 1990/1995 levels by 2030.
+This commitment reflects Transport Scotland's dedication to achieving net-zero emissions and aligns with broader national climate goals.
+The emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported by Transport Scotland Limited.

 Access structured emissions data, company-specific emission factors, and source documents